All Episodes

 No, Mr. Limbo, he's talking about you.

-He doesn't think these kids are listening to me.
+He can't possibly be talking about, he doesn't think these kids are listening to me.

 He's talking about their parents.

-Actually, that would dare criticize government.
+He's talking about anybody, actually, that would dare criticize the government.

-He can't have that, see.
+He can't have that, see?

 So he's got to set them straight.

-How about these um great qualities and characteristics.
+How about these great qualities and characteristics?

 Here's the second thing he said.